rust-lang/rust-project-goals/src/2024h2/Relaxing-the-Orphan-Rule.md

 ## Summary

-Experimental implementation and draft RFCs related to relaxing orphan rule
+Experimental implementation and draft RFCs to relax the orphan rule

 ## Motivation